 Price Cutter Culinary Kitchen

-Become a happening host with the tips and tricks shared in Fire and Ice (December 13), a class centered on making party-perfect warm and cold appetizers.
-Or explore global cuisines at It’s A Small World (January 31), which highlights five recipes using seasonings and cooking methods from other cultures. $10; Price Cutter Culinary Kitchen, 2021 W. Republic Rd., Springfield; call 417-818-0552 or go to pricecutteronline.com/eatwell for more information.
+Become a happening host with all the tips and tricks, learn how to cook global cuisines and experiment with different seasonings and cooking methods.
+Price Cutter Culinary Kitchen, 2021 W. Republic Rd., Springfield; call 417-818-0552 or go to pricecutteronline.com/eatwell for more information.

-Get a taste of la dolce vita as chef Vito Palmietto, chef-owner of Vito’s Kitchen, teaches you how to make classic dishes like eggplant parmigiana and tiramisu in Italian Favorites (January 21).
-In Craft Cocktails & Appetizers (January 28), develop slick at-home mixology skills and learn to prepare two hand-crafted cocktails, plus appetizers to go with them. $65; Vito’s Kitchen, 307 S. Jefferson Ave., Springfield; call 417-569-7555 or go to vitoskitchen.net for more information.
+Get a taste of la dolce vita as chef Vito Palmietto, chef-owner of Vito’s Kitchen, teaches you how to make classic dishes, cocktails and more.
+Vito’s Kitchen, 307 S. Jefferson Ave., Springfield; call 417-569-7555 or go to vitoskitchen.net for more information.

 Immerse yourself in Ozarks history at Top of the Rock’s Ancient Ozarks Natural History Museum (150 Top of the Rock Rd., Ridgedale, 417-335-2777, topoftherock.com).
 Boasting more than 35,000 square feet of space housing Native American art and artifacts—making it one of the largest collections in the country—the museum delves into the culture and legacy of the region’s native inhabitants and journeys chronologically through the natural history of the regions’ landscape and wildlife.
 There are also areas highlighting the American West and Civil War.
 The ancient carbon-dated remains of prehistoric creatures like a towering woolly mammoth and fearsome sabertooth cat are particularly awe-inspiring.